DarK404/UR_Isaac-sim/README.md

-# UR3e Gripper Humble Moveit2
+# UR_Isaac-sim

-This repository provides a the moveit_config to control a UR3e robot using Moveit2.
+This repository provides a moveit_config to control a UR3e robot using Moveit2.
 The container includes Isaac Sim simulation for testing purposes.

 ## Getting Started